digital-land/pipeline-runner/README.md

     ```

 ## Initialisation
-- After cloning this repo, run the following command:
+- After cloning this repo, run the following command to download all the dependencies:
     ```
     make init
     ```